robindanzinger/chadojs/readme.md

 But integration tests are hard to setup, might be slow and we can't test specific behavior which depends on a specific state (e.g. time, service-availability, failure,...).
 Integration tests might fail not only because of a bug but because of a depending resource which is not available for a moment.

 ### verification tests
-Chadojs tries to address this problem with additional verification tests.
+chadojs tries to address this problem with additional verification tests.
 With chadojs you do not need to write these types of integration tests.
 Instead whenever you mock a unit, you verify that the real object can behave like the mock.

-# setup chadojs
+## setup chadojs

-## busterjs
+### busterjs

-# how does it work
+## how does it work

 chadojs uses a assume-verify-approach<br>
 When you mock a function in chadojs you make an assumption about how the real object behaves.